Security Compliance Best Practices

 According to the 2024 IT Risk and Comliance Benchmark Report, the number of companies that have started paying more attention to security risks and tied them to compliance activities has risen by 80%.
 However, the number of those companies that have already done this is still low – only 18%.
 However, what’s positive: their number is constantly growing.

-To meet the Security Compliance standards, organizations should develop effective security compliance management and define security policies they need to comply with.
+To meet the Security Compliance standards, organizations should develop effective security compliance management and define the security policies they need to comply with.
 It will help to ensure that compliance violations are resolved.
-Among the most regulated industries are healthcare, insurance, pharmaceutical, energy, telecommunications, and banking.
+Among the most regulated industries are healthcare organizations, insurance, pharmaceutical, energy, telecommunications, and financial institutions, which are often victims to cyber threats and multiple data security threats.

 Why do you need Security Compliance?